andrejfox/DMailer/Readme.md

 # DMailer

-DMailer is a [node.js](https://nodejs.org/) app that sends all your gmails to a dicrod channel.
+DMailer is a [node.js](https://nodejs.org/) app that sends all your Gmails to a discrod channel.

 ## Requirements

-- A Gmail acc (yes it only works for gmail).
+- A Gmail acc (yes it only works for Gmail).
-- A linux server to run the app.
+- A Linux server to run the app.

 ## Tutorial

 ### Create a New Google Console Project

-In order to use any Google API, there are some prerequisite steps we need to perform.
+To use any Google API, there are some prerequisite steps we need to perform.
 Let's go through these.
 To use any Google API, we first need to create a project in the Google console.
 Head over to the [Google Cloud Platform](https://console.cloud.google.com) and login, then click select project.
 ![select a project](./pictures/image1.png)